Concepts and definitions

 Domestic turnover refers to the volume of domestic taxable sales in the payment control data of the Tax Administration.
 In addition to domestic sales, the volume of taxable sales includes own use of (construction)services.

 - Growth review

 Growth reviews are analyses that provide information in the form of figures, tables and written descriptions about the breakdown of growth in, say, turnover, sum of wages and salaries or number of employees between enterprises.
 Growth reviews can be used to ascertain how much small enterprises or local enterprises only operating in their own area influence growth in their respective industry or whether the growth originates from just a few strongly expanding enterprises.
 The share of growing enterprises of all enterprises in the industry can be examined with growth reviews.

 An index is a ratio describing the relative change in a variable (e.g. price, volume or value) compared to a certain base period (e.g. one year).
 The index point figure for each point in time tells what percentage the given examined variable is of its respective value or volume at the base point in time.
 The mean of the index point figures for the base period is 100.

 Monthly business indicators are index-format indicators describing turnover, exports, sum of wages and salaries and number of employees that are produced monthly and by industry, and are intended to help in the monitoring of business trends.
 Production of the indicators was started based on the EU regulation concerning short-term business statistics.
-Monthly Business Indicators is also the name of the unit responsible for producing them at Statistics Finland's Business Structures department.

 An index series from which the effects of factors not related to production have not been removed.
 Non-productional factors include variations in the number of working days per month and fluctuations in production caused by seasonal variation.